9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Radiant diamonds look good enough as solitaires.
 They are also easy to couple with other diamonds and gems of varying shapes and sizes.

 The 70 facets of a radiant diamond reflect and refract light brilliantly.
-The brilliance is so intense that it is difficult to observe any flaws in the stone at a glance.
-You can buy a low-clarity and low-quality diamond and it will still outshine high-quality diamonds of other shapes and cuts.
+The brilliance is so intense that it is difficult to observe flaws in the stone at a glance.
+You can buy a low-clarity and low-quality diamond that will still outshine high-quality diamonds of other shapes and cuts.

 Radiant diamonds are not cheap, though they offer several ways to save money.
 First, the fact that they hide inclusions means that you can buy a low-clarity stone and still enjoy the brilliance of a high-clarity diamond.
 Second, you can buy a large-carat diamond with low clarity for a fraction of the price of a high-clarity diamond of a similar size.

 Most diamond shapes are best suited for crystal-clear diamonds.
 However, the radiant diamond shape goes well with a wide range of colors.
-Its intense brilliance brings out the best in these colors for a fancy light show.
+Its intense brilliance makes these colors the best for a fancy light show.

 Cons of Radiant Diamonds